-It is important for the ADOSCL and the student to offer all of the evidence pertinent to the alleged violation they wish to be considered by the Hearing Panel at the time of the hearing.
+It is important for the Dean of Students and the student to offer all of the evidence pertinent to the alleged violation they wish to be considered by the Hearing Panel at the time of the hearing.
 Once the hearing is concluded, the Hearing Panel will not consider additional evidence or testimony regarding the alleged violation, unless the chair determines it is necessary to reopen the hearing.

 Witnesses and evidence need to be presented at the hearing if the student wants the witnesses' testimony and the evidence to be considered.
 The student must attempt to bring to the hearing to testify in person their witnesses who have firsthand knowledge of the facts and circumstances surrounding the alleged act of misconduct.
 When a witness cannot be present at the hearing, the student may present to the chair a signed, notarized written statement from the absent witness.
 Because the absent witness cannot be questioned, this type of evidence will generally be given less weight.
-The student is to give the ADOSCL three business days' notice (or less if deemed acceptable in the discretion of the ADOSCL) of those witnesses they anticipate having at the hearing.
+The student is to give the Dean of Students three business days' notice (or less if deemed acceptable in the discretion of the Dean of Students) of those witnesses they anticipate having at the hearing.

-The ADOSCL may present, as permitted by the chair, information about past adjudicated misconduct cases involving the student, if such information may show a pattern of behavior has bearing on the case being heard.
+The Dean of Students may present, as permitted by the chair, information about past adjudicated misconduct cases involving the student, if such information may show a pattern of behavior has bearing on the case being heard.